Film Alternatives Project

 This project included an investigation into current stretch wrap alternatives.
 The evaluation compares performance, weight, cost, and estimated environmental impact across representative samples.
 Lantech utilized industry leading test equipment and technology to achieve containment force with drastically different material properties.
 Lantech filed several patents related to testing outcomes and evaluated new samples in late 2023.

-To learn more download the white paper or contact us to discuss further.
+To learn more download the white paper (revised October 31, 2024) or contact us to discuss further.

 Key Takeaways